Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Application of Ara Choutaal

-Ara Choutaal creates a new trend in Bengali music.
+Ara Choutaal creates a unique aesthetic in Bengali music.
 This rhythm makes the song lively and is special to listeners.
-It is famous in folk music and Rabindra Sangeet.
+It is famous in Rabindra Sangeet.

 Songs with Ara Choutaal in Rabindra Sangeet